 Once the isolator valves have shut the water off, undo the small tailpiece from the sink which will have the garbage disposal installed.
 That is the part directly under the drainage hole.
 Loosen the tailpiece and then trace along to the next point of connection.
 This could either be a longer tailpiece or an outlet T. In some cases, it could be a Y-fitting, so if it is, undo the tailpiece that connects the two sinks and remove it.

 Attach the garbage disposal unit with any parts that were supplied with it.
 After that you will need to make sure the exit pipe is facing the other sink, so line it up correctly before you completely tighten it.
-If it is running directly across at a level, measure a straight piece of pipe.
-If it goes into the wall behind the other sink at a angle, turn the garbage disposal to face that in a straight line, then tighten it.
+If it is running directly across at A level, measure a straight piece of pipe.
+If it goes into the wall behind the other sink at an A angle, turn the garbage disposal to face that in a straight line, then tighten it.

 Both the garbage disposal and the sink need to drain into the main drainage system, which is usually a pipe out to the exterior wall.
 Secure all the fittings with plumbers putty or Teflon tape.
-Once you have secured them and they are tightened and lined up, you can proceed to turn the isolator valves back in to the ‘on’ position.
+Once you have secured them and they are tightened and lined up, you can proceed to turn the isolator valves back into the ‘on’ position.
 The water will then start to flow back through the system and you can turn on the waste disposal and make sure everything runs ok.